codeinsightsorg/codeinsights/README.md

 ## Acknowledgments
 * A special mention to [harelba](https://github.com/harelba) for providing valuable insights on architecture and contributing to the overall planning of the project.

-* A special mention to [harelba](https://github.com/harelba) for providing valuable insights on architecture and contributing to the overall planning of the project.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->